Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

 Without reference values for finite-size energies, the best way to assess the quality of our results is to perform a finite-size scaling using our estimates of the ground-state energy for each system size.
 We can then compare our extrapolated estimates of the ground-state energy in the thermodynamic limit with values from the literature.
 For systems with periodic boundary conditions, we use the following scaling form for the energy~\cite{bernu_signature_1992,bernu_exact_1994,capriotti_long-range_1999}

 \Cref{fig:energies_peri}(a) shows the variational energies obtained for all system sizes from the RNN wavefunctions trained according to the schedules displayed in \Cref{fig:schedules}.
 We also show the extrapolation of these finite-size energies according to \Cref{eq:energy_scaling}.
 Our results show systematic improvement, i.e., lower energies, with larger scales $s$ or slower rates $r$, both of which increase the overall training time.
-Not only do the finite-size variational energies improve, but our estimates of the ground-state energy in the thermodynamic limit approach the reference value for longer training schedules.
+Not only do the finite-size variational energies improve, but the estimates of the ground-state energy in the thermodynamic limit approach the reference values for longer training schedules.

-The variance of the variational energy can be interpreted as a measure of how close a variational wavefunction is to an energy eigenstate~\cite{wu_variational_2024,Gross_criterion_1990,Assaraf_zerovar_2003}, making it another useful method for determining the quality of our results. \Cref{fig:energies_peri}(b) shows the variances of the variational energies shown in (a).
+The variance of the variational energy can be interpreted as a measure of how close a variational wavefunction is to an energy eigenstate~\cite{wu_variational_2024,Gross_criterion_1990,Assaraf_zerovar_2003}, making it another useful quantity for determining the quality of our results. \Cref{fig:energies_peri}(b) shows the variances of the variational energies shown in (a).
 We observe that in addition to lowering the energies, longer training times systematically reduce the variance of the variational energy.
-Interestingly, the variances decrease as the RNN wavefunctions are iteratively retrained for larger system sizes $L$.
-For our most accurate simulations, this decrease in variance could be a consequence of the collapsing tower of states: if our variational wavefunction has learned some superposition of the states in Anderson's tower of states $\vert 0 \rangle$, then as the system size increases, the variance of the variational energy will decrease since the states in $\vert 0 \rangle$ become degenerate in the thermodynamic limit.

 Another metric, known as the V-score~\cite{wu_variational_2024}, combines the variational energy and the associated variance as a way to assess the quality of variational results in a problem-independent way.
 We examine the V-scores of our simulation results in \Cref{app:vscores}.